MountainChenCad/HRRPGraphNet/README.md

 # HRRP GraphNet

-HRRP GraphNet is a deep learning model for processing HRRP data using graph neural networks.
+HRRPGraphNet is a deep learning model for processing HRRP data using graph neural networks.

 ## Usage